This post may contain affiliate links. See our affiliate disclaimer here.

 None of the NPS campgrounds offer electric hook-ups, so RVers looking for more comfort should stay in private campgrounds near the parks.
 Reservations for RV parks also need to be made at least six months in advance to guarantee availability.

-Don’t forget to add a few Utah State parks into your road trip itinerary.
+Don’t forget to add a few Utah State parks to your road trip itinerary.
 Dead Horse Point State Park, located just outside of Canyonlands, offers dramatic views of the Colorado River and the pinnacles of Canyonlands.

-This state park has two campgrounds with 30 and 50 amp electric outlets.
+This state park has two campgrounds with 30 and 50-amp electric outlets.
 An hour from Zion, Sand Hollow State Park is a great summer stop if you are looking to get in the water.

 The main feature of this state park is a refreshing reservoir with boat rentals.
-Their Westside campground also offers spacious campsites with full hook-ups.
+Their Westside campground also offers spacious campsites with full hookups.

 Route 66

-Route 66, also know as the Mother Road, is the most iconic and celebrated RVing route in the USA.
+Route 66, also known as the Mother Road, is the most iconic and celebrated RVing route in the USA.
 Historic Route 66 covers over 2,400 miles, starting in Chicago and ending at Santa Monica, California.

 For the classic experience, I would recommend sticking to the westernmost portion of the route.
 This area features many kitschy attractions that will take you back in time.
-Start your journey in Amarillo, TX and take Route 66 all the way to the Pacific Ocean in California.
+Start your journey in Amarillo, TX, and take Route 66 all the way to the Pacific Ocean in California.

 There are many RV campgrounds along historical Route 66.
 Simply use the AllStays app to find campgrounds with good reviews at your desired stopping points.